PeteHaitch/bsseq/refactor.md

 new _HDF5Array_ iff any of the objects where themselves HDF5-backed.
 This has implications for the code where I do `is(x, "DelayedArray")` because I am currently assuming this is equivalent to "is `x` a HDF5-backed _DelayedArray_".
+- [ ] If package offers HDF5Array and array/matrix options, how to best specify
+and/or determine that function/method should return HDF5-backed result.
+Currently, using `hdf5` argument to relevant functions.
+Perhaps there should be a package option?
+Perhaps function/method should default to `hdf5 = TRUE` if input includes HDF5-backed data?

 ## Missing methods